nasa-jpl/open-source-rover/electrical/pcb/README.md

 - RC2: capacitors C2,C4,C9,C10 (figure 3.34).
 Install on the underside of the board.
 - RC3: capacitors C14,C16,C18,C21 (figure 3.34).
 Install on the top side of the board.

-Technically, you can install the capacitors on either side of the board, but it makes for a cleaner presentation if you install them where their respecit "C" labels are on the board.
+Technically, you can install the capacitors on either side of the board, but it makes for a cleaner presentation if you install them where their respective "C" labels are on the board.

 | <img src="../../images/pcb_assembly/v2_0_1/assembly/rc1_pop.png" height="300"> |
 |:-:|